martinolsson/freakshowlarp/_characters/great-marvo.markdown

 title: The Great Marvo
 affinity: Circus
 role: Snake Oil Seller
-image: assets/images/splotch.jpg
-description: You could sell snow to the penguins, but it ain’t worth it because those little bastards don’t have any money.
-It isn’t fair that other people have everything and you got nothing.
-So you sell them a miracle cure that you cook up in your caravan.
+description: You could sell snow to the penguins, but it ain’t worth it.
+Those little bastards don’t have any money!
+You never hit the big bucks even though you worked your ass off, so you started to sell a miracle cure cooked up from all sorts of fake shit.
+To your amazement the stuff seems to work, but only while you travel with the freak show.
+Now people keep coming back for more of the cure.
+Maybe one day it’ll make you a fortune?
-  Two parts paraffin to three parts herbs and spin.
-This stuff seems to work though.
-  People come back time and time again for more of it.
-Maybe one day you’ll make it rich?
-applications: 8
+requirements: bottles of snake oil
 layout: page
 ---